arpi5191/Lung-Cancer-Image-Classification/README.md

 ## Project Overview

 A major challenge in medical research is the scarcity of imaging data.
-This project investigates whether synthetic images can serve as effective substitutes for real and spatially segmented images by comparing their cancer classification performance using a convolutional neural network (CNN).
+This project investigates whether synthetic images can serve as effective substitutes for real and spatially segmented medical images by comparing cancer classification performance across image types using a convolutional neural network (CNN).

-An HPC machine learning pipeline has been developed that sets up the environment, generates datasets, preprocesses them, trains a CNN model using CUDA, and evaluates classification performance using statistical testing.
-There are five datasets: real, spatially segmented (Voronoi diagrams), and three synthetic (generative AI).
-A latent diffusion model was built and trained on the original data to generate the first synthetic dataset.
-For the other two datasets, a Stable Diffusion pipeline was fine-tuned using LoRA/DoRA (parameter-efficient fine-tuning), with one dataset using prompt engineering and the other using context engineering.
+An HPC machine learning pipeline has been developed that sets up the environment, generates and preprocesses images, trains a CNN using CUDA, and evaluates classification performance via statistical testing.
+Five image sets are used: real scans, spatially segmented images (Voronoi diagrams), and three synthetic variants produced using generative AI.
+A latent diffusion model was built and trained on the original data to generate the first synthetic variant.
+The remaining two were produced by fine-tuning a Stable Diffusion pipeline using LoRA/DoRA (parameter-efficient fine-tuning) — one with prompt engineering and the other with context engineering.

-If the CNN cancer classification performance on the synthetic datasets were equal to or better than that on the real and spatially segmented datasets, then synthetic images could potentially serve as an effective substitute in the absence of sufficient medical imaging data.
-This is a work in progress, and more details, results, and updates will be added to the README in future revisions.
+If CNN classification performance on the synthetic images proves equal to or better than on the real and spatially segmented ones, synthetic data could serve as a viable substitute where sufficient medical imaging is unavailable.
+This is a work in progress — results and further details will be added in future revisions.

 ## File Descriptions
 1) run_pipeline.slurm: Executes the machine learning pipeline.
 It sets up the environment, generates datasets, and preprocesses them.
 It then performs CNN cancer classification comparisons using compare_models.sh.